 That said, we’ll probably keep using the term until the Classic Experience is fully deprecated.
 Mark my words: That day is inevitable.
 SharePoint Classic isn’t going to be around forever, I advise all companies to move, or start using, the Modern SharePoint Experience as soon as possible.
 The shortcomings have been reduced to such a level, the need for Classic SharePoint is almost gone.
 The advantages of mobiles, the ease of use it offers, and the SharePoint quick roll-out ensure businesses worldwide can benefit from the power of SharePoint within weeks rather than months.

-The full journey of Modern SharePoint experience is here.
-Keep an eye out for the following, upcoming, articles:
+The full journey of the modern SharePoint experience is here.
+Stay tuned for the full series:

 The SharePoint Modern Experience Is Here to Stay! (you are here)